How do I download a user manual / operating instructions for my appliance?

 – Ensure that you have the correct hose from your water supply.
 If you use, i.e. a normal garden hose, this will flavour your ice / water.

 – Wash out your ice bucket

-– Replace your water Filter (filters available from NAA) firstname.lastname@example.org
+– Replace your water filter (filters available from our shop) firstname.lastname@example.org

 Am I using BioFresh correctly?

 BioFresh keeps food fresh for longer.

 Liebherr’s BioFresh technology enables you to store your food in specialised compartments that offer the optimum temperature and humidity for fruit and vegetables, fish, meat and dairy products.